Filing on an Existing Case

 1. Click **Existing Case** on the dashboard or navigate to the File page.

-• Results appear in a table showing case number, title, court, case type, filed date, and parties.
+5. Results appear in a table showing the case number, title, case type, and filed date.

 Click any row in the search results (or click the **File** button on that row) to select the case.
 The system loads the case details, including existing parties.

-A context bar appears above the wizard showing the selected case number, title, and court.
-If you picked the wrong case, click Change to go back to the search.
+A context bar appears above the wizard showing the selected case number.
+If you picked the wrong case, click **Change** to go back to the search.

 Once you select a case, the filing wizard opens with the court and case type pre-filled from the existing case record.
 The wizard starts at the Parties step because the court and filing type are already determined.